Howdy, and welcome to my weblog.

 So, what you have here is a collection of “dispatches from ordinary life.”

-This is a peek into how this middle-aged guy is working out being a Protestant Christian, married to his wonderful wife for over 20 years, raising 4 kids, and working a job.
+This is a peek into how this middle-aged guy is working out being a Protestant Christian, married to his wonderful wife for over 20 years, raising 4 kids, and seeking to be a faithful pastor.

 I am an unashamed devotee to the local church.
 She is the means God has chosen to change the world.
 Get on board.